malteludwig/directus-netlify-deploy-module/readme.md

 ## Usage

-You will first need to authenticate the app with netlify.

-Netlify will send back an access token that will be stored in localStorage.

-Clicking the deploy button will call the BuildHook URL and trigger the buils script on netlify.
+Clicking the Deploy button to trigger the BuildHook on netlify.

 ## Preview changes

-Preview button will call
+Preview button will call your site as preview

 ```html
 https://YOURSITE.netlify.app/?preview
 ```

-the preview params can be used to enable preview mode in your application.
+the preview param can be used to enable preview mode in your application.

 I.e. enable nuxt preview mode for static sites: